Today's Bible Reading: 1 Thessalonians 5

 Which of the instructions above are hardest for Christians to follow?
 Which are for you the easiest?
 Are you surprised by the list Paul writes?
 Why or why not?
 How well does the church where you worship do in following these instructions?

 Heavenly Father, we want to grow up in Christ through your power and presence.
 Help us discern those thing that are most important and strengthen us as we develop spiritual lives to your glory.
 Help us as we encourage one another.
-We want to walk closer to you today than before and ask your presence as we pray through Jesus, amen.
+We want to walk closer to you today than before and we ask your presence as we pray through Jesus, Amen.